AdobeDocs/experience-platform.en/help/query-service/use-cases/retrieve-similar-records.md

 ---
 # Retrieve similar records

-Solve several common use cases by using Data Distiller Lambda functions to identify and retrieve similar or related records from one or more datasets.
+Solve several common use cases by using Data Distiller lambda functions to identify and retrieve similar or related records from one or more datasets.
 You can use this guide to identify products from different datasets that have a significant similarity in their characteristics or attributes.
 The methodology in this document provides solutions to: data deduplication, record linkage, recommendation systems, information retrieval, and text analytics among others.

-The document describes the process of implementing a similarity join then uses Data Distiller Lambda functions to compute the similarity between sets of data and filter them based on selected attributes.
+The document describes the process of implementing a similarity join then uses Data Distiller lambda functions to compute the similarity between sets of data and filter them based on selected attributes.
 SQL code snippets and explanations are provided for each step of the process.
-The workflow implements similarity joins using the Jaccard similarity measure and tokenization using Data Distiller Lambda functions.
+The workflow implements similarity joins using the Jaccard similarity measure and tokenization using Data Distiller lambda functions.
 These methods are then used to identify and retrieve similar or related records from one or more datasets based on a similarity metric.
-The key sections of the process include: [tokenization using Lambda functions](#data-transformation), the [cross-join of unique elements](#cross-join-unique-elements), the [Jaccard similarity calculation](#compute-the-jaccard-similarity-measure), and the [threshold-based filtering](#similarity-threshold-filter).
+The key sections of the process include: [tokenization using lambda functions](#data-transformation), the [cross-join of unique elements](#cross-join-unique-elements), the [Jaccard similarity calculation](#compute-the-jaccard-similarity-measure), and the [threshold-based filtering](#similarity-threshold-filter).

 ## Prerequisites